 The Science of Baking

 Baking Lab is not about one single person.
-Instead, the organisation it is a place with a collective mindset designed to bring together and remind young people that they are creative beings who can explore, learn and inspire other people to celebrate life.
+Instead, the organisation is a place with a collective mindset, designed to bring together and remind young people that they are creative beings who can explore, learn and inspire other people to celebrate life.
 All this is based upon two key pillars of teaching and learning that seek to link an ancient science to young academics from a whole host of backgrounds.
 How is this translated, what is this ancient science you may ask?
 Well, that's simple, Baking Lab revolves around the most humble of foods; bread.
 We caught up in Amsterdam with Elise de Jong, one of Baking Lab’s young talents who joined to add her knowledge and learn more about the science of baking bread.

 Hi Elise, real bread is back, right?

 Umm... well yes, as long as authenticity is back in a world that's going faster and faster.
 In a society where everything is digital and automatic, where there is a disconnection with how the things are made, there is an urge and desire to do things with our own hands.
 That's probably one of the reasons why baking is back.